 “There is no gardening without humility, an assiduous willingness to learn and a cheerful readiness to confess you were mistaken.
 Nature is constantly sending even its oldest scholars to the bottom of the class for some egregious blunder.”
 [So just keep studying and enjoy it!]Alfred Austin, English poet laureate, in The Garden That I Love, 1894

 This year nature has certainly made it tough for gardeners.
 The weather is so extreme and so hot, but it’s the wind and the dust storms in our area that have caused the most damage to the garden.
 The garden generally is scorched, sunburnt and in heat stress.
-It hardly seems fair to worry about one’s garden when, due to the fires in Australia, many people have lost their homes and gardens.
+It hardly seems fair to worry about one’s garden when, due to the fires, many people have lost their homes and gardens.
 It is important to protect and care for what has been built and grown so far in our gardens.

 There are no gardening mistakes, only experiments.Janet Kilburn Phillips